zachvoxwatt/web-messaging-application/README.md

 # Good day!

 Welcome to my humble self-made Messaging Web Application!
-This is still just a prototype so expect much flaws and errors!
-This project aims to improve my Web-Application development skills.
+This project aims to improve my Web Application development skills.
 In addition, perfect my **JavaScript** capabilities.
 Updates on this project will be logged each time it is pushed on GitHub, consult the version history for detailed information! *-Zach*

 ## How to run